 Research

 My research focuses on modality and degree semantics in natural language.
-Specifically, I investigate how linguistic structures express meaning and how language interacts with thought.
 Below are some highlights from my academic work and conference presentations:

 Selected Presentations